NaveenPrabakar/COVID-Data-Analysis/README.md

 such as N95 masks, PPE, and ventilators during periods of high patient demand?

+Were they shortages in supplies regarding  air related supplies like respirators ?

+Were there enough workers to manage demand ?

 # About the Data

 This dataset contains hospital reporting completeness information